 All of us at SciMoms vaccinated our children—some of us because we trusted the overwhelming body of evidence on vaccine efficacy, and others because we simply trusted our doctors.
 For us, the evidence is clear: the risk of not vaccinating is greater than the risk of vaccinating.
 But we know some parents will never accept that evidence, no matter how much of it there is.
 Why do these low vaccination rates persist?
 It turns out the answer is kind of complicated.

-Who to trust when it comes to vaccines?
+Who do you trust when it comes to vaccines?

-For opponents of vaccination, their distrust often begins with the pharmaceutical companies.
+For opponents of vaccination, distrust often begins with the pharmaceutical companies.
 This distrust isn’t entirely unfounded, as there are plenty of examples of pharmaceutical companies behaving unethically.
-For example, Merck released an anti-inflammatory drug over scientist concerns that turned out to increase cardiovascular risk.
+For example, Merck released an anti-inflammatory drug over scientist concerns about increased cardiovascular risk.
 Firms like AstraZeneca and others financially rewarded physicians who served on FDA advisory panels and voted to approve their products.
-Mylan, the manufacturer of the Epi-pen, has spent years making small tweaks to their dispenser in order to maintain patent protection and charge exorbitantly high prices for their life-saving product.
+Mylan, the manufacturer of the Epi-pen, has spent years making small tweaks to their dispenser in order to maintain patent protection and charge exorbitantly high prices for this life-saving product.